Busan loses World Expo 2030 bid

 The officials said the government at the moment was taking preparations on the assumption that the Combined Forces Command between Seoul and Washington expect to see the regular drills take place.
 The drills slated for March were put off due to COVID-19.

-Holding joint drills this year is all the more important this year for both countries, which have been in talks about transferring wartime operational control back to the South from the US, which has performed the role since the onset of the 1950-53 Korean War.
+Holding joint drills this year is crucial for the two allies, which have been in talks over transferring wartime operational control back to the South from the US, which has performed the role since the onset of the 1950-53 Korean War.

-In 2019, the two allies underwent stage one of a three-phase handover scheme and were expecting to reach stage two during this year’s August drills.
+In 2019, the two allies underwent stage one of a three-phase handover plan and were expecting to reach stage two during this year’s August drills.

-Seoul and Washington were however divided over whether to test stage two at the drills next month, with US commander Gen. Robert Abrams highlighting the need to test joint defense readiness rather than the handover scheme.
+But Seoul and Washington were at odds over whether to test stage two at the drills next month, with US commander Gen. Robert Abrams highlighting the need to test joint defense readiness rather than the handover plan.

-Moon Chung-in, President Moon’s special adviser for foreign and security affairs, was quoted Thursday as saying the South should seek an understanding from the North if it decides to press ahead with the drills, at an undisclosed parliament forum on the peninsula issues.
+Moon Chung-in, President Moon’s special adviser for foreign and security affairs, said Thursday that Seoul should ask Pyongyang for its understanding on the drills if South Korea decides to press ahead with them, at an undisclosed parliament forum on inter-Korean ties.

 BOK holds key rate steady, cuts 2024 growth outlook

 NK will never discuss 'sovereignty' with US, says Kim Yo-jong